Open Education Season 2026: A Capstone Update

 1. The Canvas Course: Open Education Trailblazers Badge Program

-2. The Pressbooks Book: "Open, On Purpose"
+2. The Pressbooks Book: "Open, On Purpose" working title

-3. The Academic Paper: "Widening the Circle"
+3. The Academic Paper: "Widening the Circle" working title

 A practitioner case study examining how narrative, community, and invitation can expand who participates in Open Education, grounded in critical pedagogy (Freire, hooks), communities of practice (Wenger), and care ethics (Noddings, Tronto).
 This paper will document the Season 2026 initiative and contribute to scholarship on open education program design.

 But here's what matters more than the deliverables: this is practitioner autoethnography.
-My lived experience as a first-generation college graduate who struggled with textbook costs isn't bias to control—it's a lens that reveals patterns external researchers might miss.
+My lived experience as a first-generation college graduate who struggled with textbook costs isn't bias to control; it's a lens that reveals patterns external researchers might miss.
 My positionality as a newly diagnosed autistic person who excels at asynchronous, digital-first communication shapes how I design for accessibility and multiple pathways.
 This isn't weakness; it's methodological strength.

 The Theoretical Foundation: Why This Design?